Most people who have coronavirus (COVID-19) will be able to stay at home and start to feel better after 10 days.

-These guides also explain what may happen when some people get very poorly with coronavirus and die, as well as information and advice about funerals, grief and bereavement.
+These guides also explain what may happen when some people get very poorly with coronavirus and die.
+We have created information about bereavement and going to funerals to help with this.

 It is very important to remember that this doesn't happen very often.
 Most people who have coronavirus will get better.

 This letter from NHS England and NHS Improvement (PDF) is about the Clinical Frailty Scale and that it should not be used for patients with a learning disability or autism.